j0nl1/express-mongodb-boilerplate/README.md

 If all these scripts finalize correctly, the commit ends.
 Otherwise, the developer will be forced to fix the errors in order to be able to commit the changes.

+## Docker

+We choosed [docker](https://www.docker.com/) as a container runtime.

+If you want to build a project's image: `docker build -t express-boilerplate`

+If you want to run the image after created: `docker run -p 3000:3000 express-boilerplate`

+We also added a docker-compose for development purpose, it contains an image of mongodb.

+In case you want to run it: `docker-compose up -d`

 ## Contributing

 Contributions are more than welcome!